AviatrixSystems/Docs/HowTos/HowTo_Setup_Okta_for_Aviatrix.rst

       |image1|

-.. _aviatrix_vpn_gateway:
+.. _setup_okta:

-Create Aviatrix VPN Gateway
+Setup Okta Authentication
 ---------------------------

 #.
 Follow the steps in `this guide <./uservpn.html>`__ to create a new Aviatrix VPN gateway.